circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 This document describes how to enable Docker Layer Caching (DLC) which is useful when you are _building_ Docker images during your job or Workflow.
 DLC does **not** speed up downloading of Docker images used to _run_ your jobs.

-**Note:** You must [open a support ticket](https://support.circleci.com/hc/en-us/requests/new) to have a CircleCI Sales representative contact you about enabling this feature on your account for an additional fee.
+**Note:** You must [open a support ticket](https://support.circleci.com/hc/en-us/requests/new) to have a CircleCI Sales representative contact you about enabling this feature on your circleci.com account for an additional fee.
+DLC is available by default when licensed for installation in your datacenter or private cloud.

 ## Video Overview of Docker Layer Caching